-This policy should be read in conjunction with the DfE statutory guidance: Keeping Children Safe in Education (2020).
+This policy should be read in conjunction with the DfE statutory guidance: Keeping Children Safe in Education (2019).
 This policy details the recruitment processes for paid employment positions within the Trust and its schools.
-Further information and guidance on the appointment of volunteers, contractors, governors, agency and third-party staff, trainee/student teachers, and checks to be made on other individuals in schools can be found in Keeping Children Safe in Education (2020), the school's Child Protection and Safeguarding Policy and the DDSCP Briefing Note: Access to Schools by Staff from Other Agencies.
+Further information and guidance on the appointment of volunteers, contractors, governors, agency and third-party staff, trainee/student teachers, and checks to be made on other individuals in schools can be found in Keeping Children Safe in Education (2019) and the school's Child Protection and Safeguarding Policy.